-However there are different prepayment tariffs available, some cheaper than others so it is worth comparing these to see if you could save money.
-There is more information on prepayment meters on our prepayment meters page.
+But if you’re stuck with a prepayment meter, there are different prepayment tariffs available.
+Some are cheaper than others, so you should still be comparing these to see if you could save money.
+There is more information about this on our prepayment meters page.

 If you have a standard system that allows you to use energy first, with a bill coming later, then you have a better chance of making a bigger saving on your energy bills.